-The Karachi Biennale (KB) is a visionary platform that focuses on innovation, excellence and criticality through curatorial strategies that will bring art from Pakistan and the rest of the world together for a large public audience.
+The biennale in Karachi, KB17, is a visionary platform that focuses on innovation, excellence and criticality through curatorial strategies that will bring art from Pakistan and the rest of the world together for a large public audience.
 Its discursive interventions aim to cross pollinate ideas and explore meaning and truth across disciplines and contexts.

 Artists are invited to respond to the theme WITNESS.
 Art as a testament of its time has always held signiﬁcance, particularly in times when memory is heavily contested.
 According to Kundera 'The struggle of man against power is the struggle of memories against forgetting’.
 The theme Witness has been chosen for its strong relevance to politics of representation, erasure and selective documentation.

-With an architecture of exhibitions, discursive interventions and extensive visitor programs during the Karachi Biennale.
-Art in Karachi will combine creative energies and spark new ones.
+With an architecture of exhibitions, discursive interventions and extensive visitor programs during the KB17, art in Karachi will combine creative energies and spark new ones.

 Managing Trustee KBT

-The First Karachi Biennale in 2017 is honored to be a part of Pakistan’s 70 year celebrations, and introduce its vision, to showcase artistic excellence and create a wider awareness of the transformative energy of Art.
+The First KB17 is honored to be a part of Pakistan’s 70 year celebrations, and to introduce its vision, to showcase artistic excellence and to create a wider awareness of the transformative energy of Art.

 We all bear witness to our times and ourselves, both in the present and the past.

-It is an honor for me to be selected by the Karachi Biennale Trust as Chief Curator for the first ever Biennale.
+It is an honor for me to be selected by the KB17 Trust as Chief Curator for this event dedicated to bringing you art every two years..
 My curatorial team consists of four dynamic individuals who, like me, not only call this maddening, inspiring city home, but have their own art practices.
 Zeerak Ahmed, Humayun Memon, Sara Paganwala and Syed Ammad Tahir bring a young perspective and energy to our endeavor.

-When confronted with the theme for Karachi Biennale 2017—Witness—the much quoted Chinese curse “May you live in interesting times” comes to mind.
+When confronted with the theme for KB17 — Witness — the much quoted Chinese curse “May you live in interesting times” comes to mind.
 These are indisputably interesting times not only for my city but also for the world around us.
 We are often told as artists that our duty is to question the times we live in.
 If so, even this seemingly familiar “Chinese” proverb demands scrutiny.
 Fred R. Shapiro, editor of the Yale Book of Quotations, noted, “No authentic Chinese saying to this effect has ever been found.”
 The British politician Sir Austen Chamberlain first conjured up this expression in a speech in 1936 as reported by the Yorkshire Post.